ldmontalvo/GEA/README.md

 grep -E '^(#|2[[:space:]])' wgs.wrens.named.vcf > wgs.wrens.chr7.vcf

-30. The rest of analyses with LEA is described in the script WGS_LEA.Rmd.
+30. The rest of the analyses with LEA are described in the script WGS_LEA.Rmd.
 31. We used these commands to get missing data.

 bcftools stats wgs.wrens.named.vcf